World War One

 The cart are approaching the eastern end of the way through Freeholders Wood from Aysgarth Falls.
 The carts are returning to Yore Mill loaded with trestles, canvas and a set pot after a days celebration.
 Owen Dinsdale is holding the white horse’s head.

-Opposite photograph of Margaret Ann Dinsdale, Voluntary Aid nurse, stood to the right of Dr. Pickles c.1915 (courtesy F. & M.E.
+Opposite photograph of Margaret Ann Dinsdale, aged 43, Voluntary Aid nurse, stood to the right of Dr. Pickles c.1914 (courtesy F. & M.E.
 Snaith)

 Owen and Margaret Ann Dinsdale, of Yore Mills, Aysgarth were Eleanor Metcalfe’s parents.